 Terrycloth is a fabric we encounter at least once a day (hopefully) when we step out of the shower and towel ourselves off.
 Perhaps you have a luxurious bathrobe that you lend to your sleepover pals, so they can discreetly sneak past your roommates, that’s probably also terrycloth.
 Maybe you’re Sean Connery circa 1964 and have a very soft romper… whaddya know, that’s terrycloth too!

 Starting in the 1850s, Samuel Holt’s terrycloth knitting machines began churning out terrycloth at an industrial scale.
-The name terrycloth, it is believed, comes from the French verb “tirer,” which means “to pull,” and it certainly makes sense, given how the fabric is made.
-Its softness and absorption factor made it a clear choice for use in towels, especially considering before terrycloth’s invention, people just used woven sheets of cotton or linen to dry off—definitely not as comfy.
+The name terrycloth, it is believed, comes from the French verb “tirer,” which means “to pull,” which certainly makes sense given how the fabric is made.
+Its softness and absorption factor made it a clear choice for use in towels, especially considering before terrycloth’s invention, people just used woven sheets of cotton or linen to dry off—definitely not as comfortable.